 “Everybody has goals and desires that are different, but we have the same needs.” – Tony Robbins

 Let’s talk about one of the most sought after human needs: The need for significance.
 There’s not a person alive on the planet who doesn’t want to feel important or needed.
 Why is feeling special such a compelling force?
+Why does feeling insignificant make us feel so devastated?
 Once you understand why you’re driven to feel significant to those around you, you can better interpret your own actions and use this desire to help you work toward your goals.

 Ways to feel significant

 There are two ways to feel significant: productive means and destructive means.
 Feeling significant through productive means entails trying to stand out for your accomplishments, such as being recognized at work for doing an incredible job or feeling special in the eyes of your partner for your valuable contributions to the relationship.

 If you’re unsure of how to feel significant, you might go about it in destructive ways.
 You resort to self-sabotaging methods that present themselves in the form of reckless behavior because you know it will get you attention, and you’re unsure how to receive praise for doing something positive.
 If you lean toward destructive means as you seek significance, it’s time to examine what you’re doing.
 Many people find ways to be significant by creating significant problems.